 COVID-19 Hotline: 916-875-2400

-The Sacramento County Public Health Officer, Dr. Olivia Kasirye, issued a new Public Health Order effective at 11:59 a.m., May 22, and will be in effect until it is rescinded or amended by the Health Officer.
-The Public Health Order continues to reinforce the direction that all individuals stay home as much as possible and carry on with social distancing protocols while beginning to relax restrictions on lower-risk businesses and is consistent with the State’s “Stage 2” Roadmap to Modify the COVID-19 Stay-at-Home Order.
+The Sacramento County Public Health Officer, Dr. Olivia Kasirye, issued a revised Public Health Order and will be in effect until it is rescinded or amended by the Health Officer.
+The Public Health Order continues to reinforce the direction that all individuals stay home as much as possible and carry on with social distancing protocols while allowing some activities, but restricting the indoor operations of others.
 The Sacramento County Health Order includes and recommends the CDPH guidance on the use of cloth face coverings to protect others from being infected by those without symptoms.

 Do you have questions about the Public Health Order?
 Call the County's COVID-19 Hotline: 916-875-2400.
 Do you want to report a violation of the Public Health Officer Order?
 Call 3-1-1.